winddori2002/MANNER/README.md

 - pytorch == 1.7.1
 - torchaudio == 0.7.2

-Notice that if you use windows, "tempo" and "speed" augmentation based on sox are not avaiable.
+Notice that if you use windows, "tempo" and "speed" augmentation based on sox are not available.
 You need to use "shift" augmentation.

-You can install requirements through git and requirements.txt except pytorch and torchaudio.
+You can install requirements through git and requirements.txt except for pytorch and torchaudio.
 ```C
 git clone https://github.com/winddori2002/MANNER.git
 cd MANNER